Mindful Materials

 For cradled pieces that aren’t protected by glass, Linsey seals the artwork with a non-yellowing archival cold wax.
 Gamblin’s Cold Wax Medium is primarily made from natural beeswax and Gamsol, a low-toxicity solvent, and the brand priorities environmentally conscious practices.

-Linsey handcrafts the frames for her cradled wood panel works, sourcing native species (locally milled when possible) such as poplar, oak, and maple.
+Linsey handcrafts the frames for her cradled wood panel works, sourcing native species (locally milled when possible) such as poplar, oak, walnut, and maple.

 In an effort to move away from high-toxicity products like polyurethane, Linsey has recently made the switch to Osmo USA for finishing her frames.
 These oils and waxes are based on rapidly renewable, natural vegetable oils that maintain the elasticity and health of the wood.